theoBLT/indonesian/src/markdown/why.md

 path: "/celoteh/tentang/kenapa"
 author: "Théo Blochet"
 date: "2020-01-01"
+article_type: "static"
 ---

 My wife is Indonesian!
 Learning her language has all kinds of benefits:

-* Language is the psychology of a culture.
+- Language is the psychology of a culture.
 Learning the language lets me deeply understand the Indonesian culture.
-* Indonesians aren't forced to switch languages when I'm around (In-laws, wife's friends, etc.)
+- Indonesians aren't forced to switch languages when I'm around (In-laws, wife's friends, etc.)
-* When/if I have children, I'll never be cut out of a conversation with my child
+- When/if I have children, I'll never be cut out of a conversation with my child
-* Bonus: my wife and I can use our secret language in negotiation or public situations
+- Bonus: my wife and I can use our secret language in negotiation or public situations

 ### Why record all the words you learn this way?

 I don't remember what I don't write, and am a very visual person.
 This site is a forcing function to remember what I've learned.

 ### But really, why?

 I love tinkering with technology.
 This website is a great excuse to improve my coding skills.
 I've already learned so much just spinning up the front page!